Skip to Content

 You’ll need to start by removing the old finish so, once again, you’ll want to grab some sandpaper.
 This can take a while on a larger piece of furniture but an electric sander can move the job along quickly.
 You can also turn to a heat gun to help you with tough spots.

-After the finish is sanded away, you’ll probably want to take some time to check the grain on your mahogany.
+After the finish is sanded away, you’ll probably want to take some time to check the grain.
 If you want the finish to be smooth, you’ll likely have to fill the grain and any knots.
 Smooth the area and let the filler dry before moving on to add a layer of sanding sealer.

 Now that you’ve taken these steps, you can add the stain of your choice followed by the finish.
 Both of these steps offer a variety of options to help you achieve an end result that gives you the furniture piece of your dreams.